austinf615alt/network-act/README.md

 <img src="https://i.imgur.com/Ua7udoS.png" alt="Traffic Examination"/>
 </p>

-<h1>Configuring Firewall and Inspecting Network Traffic Between Azure Virtual Machines</h1>
+<h1>Configuring Network Security Groups and Inspecting Network Traffic Between Azure Virtual Machines</h1>
-In this project, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this project, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups (NSG). <br />

 <h2>Environments and Technologies Used</h2>